 If you choose to reverse the path after initially selecting an existing survey path, you can start surveying the reversed path immediately.
 Alternatively, if you manually created a survey path, the app opens in Plan mode and you can edit the reversed survey path before conducting it.

 When you finish surveying a facility, sign in to your ArcGIS organization to review the IPS Recordings feature service and verify that all the survey recordings have been added.
-If all the recordings were successfully added, you can use the Generate Indoor Positioning Dataset tool to create indoor positioning data using the collected survey data.
+If all the recordings were successfully added, you can use the Generate Indoor Positioning Dataset tool to create indoor positioning data.

-Once survey recordings are processed and the indoor positioning data is successfully added to the IPS_Positioning_Datasets, IPS_Positioning_Points feature classes, and the IPS_Positioning_Signals table, share the Indoor Positioning Data Service and use it to enable IPS for your map.
+Once survey recordings are processed, and the indoor positioning data is successfully added to the IPS_Positioning_Datasets, IPS_Positioning_Points feature classes, and the IPS_Positioning_Signals table.
+Share an Indoor Positioning Data Service and use it to make your map IPS aware.
 Then, return to the IPS Setup app to test the positioning accuracy.